Album Session Players

 Another previous Laswell collaborator Dieng was hired in autumn 1985 to play chatan on 'Round'.
 His parts were recorded at Quad Recording Studios.

-Mainly known as a drummer and percussionist, Dieng has worked on various Laswell projects since 1984 including Nicky Skopelitis 'Ekstasis' album (1993) & Ginger Baker's 'Middle Passage' album (1992); both of which featured Jah Wobble.
-Dieng also later played on Wobble's 'Heaven And Earth' album (1995).
+Mainly known as a drummer and percussionist, Dieng has worked on various Laswell projects since 1984 including Nicky Skopelitis 'Ekstasis' album (1993) and Ginger Baker's 'Middle Passage' album (1992); both of which featured Jah Wobble.
+He also later played on Wobble's 'Heaven And Earth' album (1995).

-As well as collaborating with a variety of artists, such as Bob Marley, Brian Eno & Yoko Ono, he also released a solo album in 1997.
+Dieng has collaborated with a variety of respected artists, such as Bob Marley, Brian Eno and Yoko Ono.
+He also released the solo album 'Rhythmagick' in 1997.

 External Links: